-Attribution models define how your marketing assets and channels receive credit for their contribution to converting strangers into customers.
-HubSpot's ads tool uses a last touch attribution model to calculate ad conversions.
+Attribution refers to the rules that determine how your marketing assets and channels receive credit for converting visitors into contacts and customers.
+HubSpot's ads tool offers five different models of attribution.

-- The HubSpot tracking code must be installed on the page to which your ad directs users.
-HubSpot pages include the tracking code by default; if you're using an external landing page, be sure the HubSpot tracking code is installed.
+The HubSpot tracking code must be installed on the page your ad directs visitors to.
+HubSpot pages include the tracking code by default, but if you're using an external page, ensure that the HubSpot tracking code is installed.